snowflakedb/snowflake-hive-metastore-connector/README.rst

 Snowflake Hive Metastore Connector
 **********************************

 The Snowflake Hive metastore connector provides an easy way to query Hive-managed data via Snowflake.
 Once installed, the connector listens to Hive metastore events and creates the equivalent Snowflake objects.
+See also: https://docs.snowflake.net/manuals/user-guide/tables-external-hive.html

 Installation:
 =============